 Best Practices for Visualization in Therapy

-The following best practices offer helpful guidance for the visualization process (Hall, Hall, Stradling, and Young, 2006):
+The following list contains best practices for visualization.
+It’s purpose is to offer helpful guidance for the visualization process (Hall, Hall, Stradling, and Young, 2006):

 - Build trust

 A client wants a therapist who is knowledgeable, experienced, and provides a sense of security and confidence.
 Create a therapeutic alliance based on mutual trust and respect.

 The image choice affects the visualization and yields different psychological insights.
 For example, mental pictures of a waterfall or climbing a steep mountain path may prompt entirely different responses.

 Once the image is chosen, let the client form their own interpretation.